tattersoftware/wp-tesseract/readme.txt

 == Description ==

 A plugin for extracting text from attached images using [OCR](http://en.wikipedia.org/wiki/Optical_character_recognition) via [Tesseract](https://github.com/tesseract-ocr/).
-This plugin adds a field to each image upload named 'OCR Text' containing the recognized text characters within the file.
+This plugin adds a new post named for each image upload containing any recognized text characters within the file.
-This text can then be edited for accuracy and added to images to improve search and SEO results.
+This text can then be edited for accuracy and used elsewhere on the site.

 The OCR plugin requires PHP 7.1 (or later) and the following command line utility:
 * [Tesseract](https://github.com/tesseract-ocr) for the actual OCR